alreadytakenusername/servoProject/README.md

-# The Servo Parallel Browser Project
+# The ServoProject HTML Editor Project

-Servo is a prototype web browser engine written in the [Rust](https://github.com/mozilla/rust) language.
+ServoProject is a prototype Servo-based HTML Editor written in the [Rust](https://github.com/mozilla/rust) language.
 It is currently developed on 64bit OS X, 64bit Linux, and Android.

-Servo welcomes contribution from everyone.
+ServoProject welcomes contribution from everyone.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for help getting started.

 ## Prerequisites